EDUCBA Logo

 AutoFormat Feature in Excel

-Formatting is not only done to make your work look good, but it also affects six major components of formatting from the 17 pre-defined AutoFormat styles available in excel.
+Formatting is done to make your work look good and affects six major formatting components from the 17 pre-defined AutoFormat styles available in Excel.
 These six major formatting components are as follows:

 1. Number Formatting